The Uniform of Power

 The Flusser House Cut

-Since first hanging his shingle as a custom clothier, Alan Flusser has been perhaps the most prominent and consistent advocate for a classic style of Savile Row tailoring known as the the London Drape.
-First devised in the 1920s by the Prince of Wales’ tailor Frederick Scholte, this cut incorporates soft natural shoulders, high armholes, slight fullness over the chest and shoulder blades, and a subtly shaped waist to produce an elegantly flattering and extraordinarily comfortable coat that traces the natural contours of the body.
-Our higher-rise, fuller-cut trousers continue the line of the jacket to complete a shapely signature silhouette that confers relaxed authority while conjuring the panache of Anglo-American style in its 1930s heyday.
+The Alan Flusser house cut incorporates soft natural shoulders, high armholes, slight fullness over the chest and shoulder blades, and a subtly shaped waist to produce an elegantly flattering and extraordinarily comfortable coat that traces the natural contours of the body.
+Our higher-rise trousers with a gentle taper continue the line of the jacket to complete a shapely silhouette that confers easy elegance and relaxed authority.